blakethaselberger/StarsOps/README.md

 ## 🏒 Overview

-BluesOps is a comprehensive hockey operations management platform designed specifically for the St. Louis Blues organization.
+StarsOps is a comprehensive hockey operations management platform designed specifically for the Dallas Stars organization.
 This enterprise-grade SaaS application provides advanced analytics, player management, scouting tools, and team operations features to streamline hockey operations and enhance decision-making.

 ## ✨ Features